dr-marek-jaskula/CsharpUniversity/EFCore/ReadMe.md

 This is a Entity Framework Core tutorial with many separated models and configurations.
 Comments are used in much intense, even if in a commercial application they should be only used if there is no other way to improve code readability.

+Entity Framework Core primary goal is reliable execution.
+The performance is not the most important.
+If the performance is of the most importance, use Dapper.

 ## Class library project

 In order to create a separate project that deals with database, we need to: